robin-kim-0/DeepField-PQO/use-cases/live.md

-# Use case A : MediaConnect → DeepField-PQO
+# Use case A : MediaConnect → DeepField-PQO → MediaLive

-DeepField-PQO → MediaLive

 Receive low-bitrate feeds from external contribution networks (ex.
 OB vans, studios), perform real-time restoration and upscaling using the DeepField-PQO, and then encode & package them into ABR format with AWS Elemental MediaLive for delivery to viewers.